-Maryland’s twice-elected Republican Gov. Larry Hogan, one of the country’s most popular governors, was re-elected in 2018 seemingly in spite of the state GOP’s weening influence.
+Maryland’s twice-elected Republican Gov. Larry Hogan, one of the country’s most popular governors.

-Hogan Republican allies and his core staff mostly ignore the state GOP and the local central committees.
+Mr. Hogan and his inner circle mostly ignore the state GOP and the local central committees.

 In fact, Hogan and Haire’s relationship has been on the rocks for some time.